 How to Install a Crawl Space Vapor Barrier And Prevent Pests

-If you are outlining your plans to install a crawl space vapor barrier in your home, you’ve reviewed the project’s reason and importance.
+If you outline your plans to install a crawl space vapor barrier in your home, you’ve reviewed the project’s reason and importance.
 But maybe you still have a few unanswered questions.

 If you are installing crawl space insulation on your own or hiring a professional, it’s crucial to follow specific building codes.
-There is a wealth of information on the Department of Energy website.
+But, again, there is a wealth of information on the Department of Energy website.

 Stop Moisture From Infiltrating Your Home